Rehearsal and Performance Guidelines

 3. Enter your information as directed on the form.
 All fields MUST be filled out.

-4. Save the confirmation email, as this serves as proof that you have registered the locker in your name.
+4. Save a copy of your answers, as this serves as proof that you have registered the locker in your name.

 Locker Guidelines